T-SQL tutorial on how to create and run basic SQL Server stored procedures.

 To create a simple SQL Server stored procedure, use the CREATE statement.
 A SQL Procedure is nothing more than T-SQL code stored in a way that can be easily reused.
-In this short SQL Server tutorial here is how to write and use a simple stored procedure in Transact-SQL.
+In this short SQL Server tutorial here is how to write and use a simple stored procedure in Transact-SQL to select data from a table.

 Before creating a stored procedure, you need to know what the end result will be.
 In other words, is the purpose to display data, insert data for example.
-Or to update existing data?
-It is also possible to delete data.
+Or it can be to update existing data, but it is also possible to delete data.
 That is to say, all Data Manipulation Language (DML) commands.
 And of course to combine several operations.
 Like for example calling one or more other procedures.
+This is called nested procedures.